INTRODUCTION TO PHILOSOPHY OF SCIENCE

 3.38 Ontological Relativity Illustrated

 Consider another illustration.
 Today we reject an ontology of illnesses due to possessing demons as inadequately realistic, because we do not find ontological claims about possessing demons to be empirically adequate for effective medical practice.
 But it could have been like the semantics of “atom”.
-The semantics and ontology of “atom” have changed greatly since the days of the ancient philosophers Democritus and Leucippus.
-The semantics of “atom” has since been revised repeatedly under the regulation of empirical research in physics, as when J.J.
-Thompson discovered that the atom is not indivisible, and thus today we still accept a semantics and ontology of atoms.
+The semantics and ontology of “atom” have evolved greatly since the days of the ancient philosophers Leucippus (480-420 BCE) and Democritus (460-370 BCE).
+The semantics of “atom” has since been revised repeatedly under the regulation of empirical research in physics, as when George J. Stony (1826-1911) concluded that the atom is not simple as the ancients had thought and 1906 Nobel-laureate J.J.
+Thomson (1892-1975) discovered that the atom has an internal structure.
+Thus today we still accept a semantics and ontology of atoms.

 Similarly the semantics of “demon” might too have been revised to become as beneficial as the modern meaning of “bacterium”, had empirical testing regulated an evolving semantics and ontology of “demon”.
-Both ancient and modern physicians may observe and describe some of the same symptoms for a certain infectious disease in a sick patient and both demons and bacteria are viewed as living agents, thus giving some continuity to the semantics and ontology of “demon” through the ages.
-But physicians’ medical understanding, diagnoses and remedies are quite different.
+Both ancient and modern physicians may observe and describe some of the same symptoms for a certain disease in a sick patient, and both demons and bacteria are viewed as living agents thus giving some continuity to the semantics and ontology of “demon” through the ages.
 If the semantics and ontology of “demon” had been revised under the regulation of increasing empirical adequacy, then today scientists might materialize (i.e., visualize) demons with microscopes, physicians might write incantations (i.e., prescriptions), and pharmacists might dispense antidemonics (i.e., antibiotics) to exorcise (i.e., to cure) possessed (i.e., infected) sick persons.
-But then terms such as “materialize”, “incantation”, “antidemonics”, “exorcise” and “possessed” would also have acquired new semantics in the more empirically adequate modern contexts than the ancient medical beliefs.
-The descriptive semantics and ontology of “demon” would have been revised to exclude what we now find empirically to be inadequately realistic, such as a demon’s immateriality.
+But then terms such as “materialize”, “incantation”, “antidemonics”, “exorcise” and “possessed” would also have acquired new semantics in the more empirically adequate modern contexts than those of ancient medical beliefs.
+And the descriptive semantics and ontology of “demon” would have been revised to exclude what we now find empirically to be inadequately realistic, such as a disease-causing demon’s willful malevolence.

 3.40 Ontology of Mathematical Language